 When you put money in a savings account, it will increase in value over time.
 This is due to interest rates, but the catch is that interest rates are usually horrible.
 In essence, this means you don’t get outstanding returns, and you have to keep your account open for many years before you see anything substantial.

 So, saving returns are restricted by interest rates, but investment returns aren’t.
 Your return on investment varies depending on the market conditions.
 In some cases, you can earn colossal returns after just a few months – it depends on the investment.
 If you were to compare savings and investments with regards to their returns, then savings definitely come out second best.

 The flip side of this is that investing carries more risks.
 With a savings account, you haven’t really got any risks at all.
 The money sits there collecting interest, and you don’t have to worry about anything.

 With investing, there are so many variables.
 A market crash can make your investment plummet in value – or the company you’ve invested shares in could close down.
+Companies are always at risk of closing, and even if you think you are hedging your bets by checking the Caterpillar shares prices, a company as big as Caterpillar is not immune from any adverse conditions.
+There is always the notion of risk when you are investing.
+It’s always worth bearing this in mind, and if you plan on investing in a business, you may want to invest in a company with more sway and notoriety, but this is by no means a “sure thing”.
 If you invest in property and the property market experiences a dip, then you’re in trouble.
 The point is that you may get better returns, but you’re taking a bigger risk.